kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 - INDEX on `is_mapped`.
 - INDEX on `present`.

 **Note**: Kodi Favorites are also integrated into the unified lists system.
 A special list named "Kodi Favorites" is created in the `lists` table, and mapped favorites are added as `list_items` pointing to `media_items`.
+The favorites handler is registered with the router using the action name "favorites".

 ---